Tuesday, 22 and Wednesday, 23 October 2019 - 7pm

 “Colonialidad del poder, eurocentrismo y América Latina” (The Coloniality of Power, Eurocentrism and Latin America) in Cuestiones y horizontes: de la dependencia histórico-estructural a la colonialidad/descolonialidad del poder, 2014

-Curated by Argentinian anthropologist and feminist Rita Segato, and with the collaboration of Peruvian researcher Elisa Fuenzalida, the Aníbal Quijano Chair looks to open a channel of collective reflection-action from the contributions of Latin American decolonial thought, particularly Peruvian intellectual Aníbal Quijano (1928–2018), with the aim of incorporating it into the multiple viewpoints that today deprive modernity of its primal pledges.
+Curated by Argentinian anthropologist and feminist Rita Segato, the Aníbal Quijano Chair looks to open a channel of collective reflection-action from the contributions of Latin American decolonial thought, particularly Peruvian intellectual Aníbal Quijano (1928–2018), with the aim of incorporating it into the multiple viewpoints that today deprive modernity of its primal pledges.

 Taking Quijano’s premise of “thinking in conversation”, the Chair puts forward formats of collective work, framed in an annual encounter, workshop and seminar.
 Equally, the programme monitors and supports different research projects developed over the year, stemming from the problems addressed.
 The ultimate aim is to share and combine reflections and approaches to activate the legacy of subversive thought, promoted by Quijano, which adheres to the long process of the decolonialisation of power and knowledge and to situating it as the central historical conflict of our time.